Beginner Guide to Basic Machine Learning: Concepts and Techniques

 machine learning

 Coming to the point, given the amount of confusion on the topic, we thought to create an awesome introductory series of articles on machine learning.
-The idea is to do away with all the jargons, which might have intimidated you in past and create something which can be read by a 5 year old (ok…sorry, may be a high school pass out)!
+The idea is to eliminate all the jargon that might have intimidated you in the past and create something that a 5-year-old can read (or perhaps a high school graduate)!

 So what exactly is machine learning?
 My small experiment…